microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/provisioningobjectsummary-list.md

 ## Response

-If successful, this method returns a `200 OK` response code and the requested [provisioningObjectSummary](../resources/provisioningobjectsummary.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [provisioningObjectSummary](../resources/provisioningobjectsummary.md) objects in the response body.

 ## Examples